-- Arthritis – causes big toe joint pain
+- Arthritis – causing big toe joint pain

-- Gout – causes big toe joint pain
+- Gout – causing big toe joint pain

 We do a thorough assessment of your feet to see what might be causing your big toe pain.
 We’ll look at how you stand and walk, check the range of motion in your joints, and see how your shoes fit.

 I’ll ask questions about your medical history, medications you’re on, or any surgeries you’ve had.

 - Reduce the types of shoes you can wear?

 - Create additional knee, hip or back pain?

 Here are some of the most common problems that occur in your big toe.